wesokuhara/react-hoc/withPolling/README.md

 This HOC will execute a `pollFn()` at the specified frequency in milliseconds (default: `5000`).
 A subsequent poll interval is only executed after the previous poll interval completes.
 Polling will pause and resume based on the `visibilitychange` document event.

-This component integrates with Redux to allow the poll function to dispatch an action.
+This component integrates with Redux to allow the poll function to optionally dispatch an action.

 ## Example Usage